 Caerleon, as a stand alone destination, undertakes destination marketing in its own right.
 Caerleon’s Roman heritage has the potential to put the town on the international map with its National Roman Legion Museum Amphitheatre, Barracks and the Fortress Baths.
 The innovative work being undertaken by the University of Newport in terms of digital recreations of how Roman Caerleon would have looked are providing an enhanced visitor experience and an exciting marketing asset to engage with new audiences and encourage new visitors to experience Caerleon in person.
 Caerleon considers itself home to the legend of King Arthur .
 This is based on literary associations , but the idea that the amphitheatre was Arthur’s Round Table creates a product with international appeal.
 This attractive riverside town is now linked to Newport via the riverside cycle path and down to the Wales Coast Path on the Severn Estuary .

-It has foodie connections, award-winning venues including a University , a summer arts festival and acts as a true tourism ‘destination’ in its own right. ( see Destination Action Plan for CaerleonThe City centre
+It has foodie connections, award-winning venues including a University , a summer arts festival and acts as a true tourism ‘destination’ in its own right. ( see Destination Action Plan for Caerleon )

+The City centre

 Due to the economic downturn the redevelopment of Newport city centre has not progressed as